silbermoewe/posts-2015/bilbao.md

 ![](DSC01212)
 ![](DSC01229)

-It's easy to spot a bar were we get tapas and beer.
+It's easy to spot a bar where we get tapas and beer.
 Not far there is a small alley where the hip people meet and we join them.
-Mojita is *en oferta*, we take some of those.
+Mojito is *en oferta*, we take some of those.

 ![](DSC01235)
 ![](DSC01242)